skrishnakanth/ESP32_FTP_Server_with_SDcard/README.md

 ```
 Note!!!

+* The Authorisation name and password of both WIFI and FTP must be less then 20 character of each.
 * For debug purposes connect the ESP32 with terminal program for serial communication.
 * The IP address of the ESP32 will be available on that terminal.

 ```

 ## Connection Establishment methods :electric_plug: